natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.5.0
+- When there are two or more types with the same name, a (sorted based on your previously selected completions) quick pick menu will show up, giving you an option to choose between the different namespaces.

 ### 0.4.0
-- Completions no longer appear when typing a variable name
+- Completions no longer appear when typing a variable name.

 If completions are appearing when they shouldn't, or not appearing when they should, please make an issue.